green-coding-solutions/eco-ci-energy-estimation/README.md

 Although initially designed for use in *GitHub Actions* and *GitLab Pipelines* the Eco-CI tool works everywhere where `bash` works.

-This means you can just use it locally by following it's general 3-step inteface:
+This means you can just use it locally by following it's general 3-step interface:
 - Start
 - Measure (optionally repeat if you want to lap multiple steps)
 - End & Display